 What is Functional Freeze?

-Functional freeze is a persistent state in which individuals remain outwardly capable while internally experiencing the physiological shutdown associated with extreme stress.
-This response is linked to the autonomic nervous system (ANS), specifically the dorsal vagal complex, which can induce a state of detachment when faced with inescapable threats.
+Functional freeze is a persistent state in which individuals remain outwardly functioning while internally experiencing a stress response linked to extreme stress.
+This trauma response is linked to the autonomic nervous system (ANS), specifically the dorsal vagal complex, which can induce a freeze state when threats become overwhelming.

 The autonomic nervous system consists of three main branches: